-Francesca Gains is a Professor of Public Policy and Head of Politics at the University of Manchester.
+Francesca Gains is a Professor of Public Policy and Academic Co-Director of Policy@Manchester at the University of Manchester.
 Before becoming an academic she worked in local government & the probation service, and has both government funded and Parliamentary research experience.
 She is a Fellow of the Academy of Social Sciences and on the editorial board of the Journal of Public Policy, Local Government Studies and the International Review of Administrative Sciences.

 Her research explores the relationship between political management arrangements and policy outcomes.
-Current projects investigate of the politics of regulatory decisions examining Impact assessments accross Whitehall Departments (Leverhulme funded); and new arrangements to support Police and Crime Commissioners (with Vivien Lowndes) linked with ERC funded Understanding Institutional Change research.
+Current projects investigate the devolution agenda including new arrangements to support Police and Crime Commissioners (with Vivien Lowndes) linked with ERC funded Understanding Institutional Change research; and the changing use of impact assessment accross Whitehall (Leverhulme funded).

 Previously she has worked on a number of government funded research projects including a five year evaluation of constitutional reform in English local government, the introduction of health scrutiny for the Centre for Public Scrutiny, as well as research for the Standards Board for England, the Lyons Inquiry into Local Government and the Roberts Commission on the Role of Councillors.
 In 2008 she received the Herbert Kaufman Award for the Best Paper in Public Administration at the 2007 American Political Science Association Conference in Chicago for research examining bureaucratic policy preferences (with Peter John).
 Earlier research examined the introduction of new political management arrangements in central government through the establishment of executive agencies.